PushPress/fastify-app-template/README.md

 npx npm-check-updates -i
 ```

 Copy the `.env.sample` file to `.env` and update the values to match your environment.
-Update `.env.test` with values for your test database and application

 ```bash
 cp .env.sample .env